 Management should start from initial diagnosis and incorporate patient education about the condition and implications for the patient.
 This may range from measures to prevent orthostatic hypotension to improvements in self-care (from hygiene to care of diabetes mellitus).

-- Treatment of underlying cause.
+- Treatment of the underlying cause.

 - Gastrointestinal dysfunction:

-- Gastroparesis in patients with diabetic autonomic neuropathy is improved by rigorous control of blood glucose concentrations.
+- Gastroparesis in patients with diabetic autonomic neuropathy is improved by rigorous control of blood glucose. concentrations.

 - Eat small meals and eat often.